 Prior to considering the content of the ASKS Letter and this response, I strongly urge you to watch the Department's Achieving Healthy Ecosystems forum from January 31, 2024.
 The forum focused on the Department's Integrated Pest Management program- more commonly referred to as IPM-which is an ecosystem and science-based stewardship strategy that focuses on the efficient and long-term prevention of pests or their degradation of ecosystems through a combination of control methods including biological control, habitat manipulation, modification of cultural practices, and use of resistant varieties.
-Judicious use of herbicide only occurs if the above control methods are selected and implemented in a manner that minimizes risks to human health, beneficial and non-targeted species, and the environment.
+Judicious use of herbicide only occurs if the above control methods are found to be ineffective or infeasible.
+All treatment materials and methods are selected and implemented in a manner that minimizes risks to human health, beneficial and non-targeted species, and the environment.